Design and Construction of Mackinac Island Harbor Retaining Walls and Columns

 In total, 1,300 Redi-Rock blocks equaling 650 tons (590 metric tons) were unloaded on the shore and installed as the project progressed.
-MDC worked very closely with Ryba Marine to insure the proper blocks were delivered at the right time to keep the project on schedule.
+MDC worked very closely with Ryba Marine to ensure the proper blocks were delivered at the right time to keep the project on schedule.

 "It was very important to have the shop drawings and block counts due to the logistics of the project," Bajko said.

 The freestanding blocks used in this project weigh about 1,407 pounds (638 kilograms) each and are installed using heavy equipment like an excavator, skid steer, or backhoe and a small crew.
 The Redi-Rock system is designed with knob and groove blocks that allow for mortarless installation.
 The freestanding blocks are textured on two sides and the end blocks are textured on three sides.
 The caps, textured on four sides and the top, are placed on top of the freestanding blocks to create a polished look.